Azure/azure-cli/doc/try_new_features_before_release.md

 ## Install from source code

-This method is for geek users.
+This approach is for geek users.
 You can test Azure CLI of any repository, any branch, any commit.

 ```
 # You can also clone a fork of this repository